GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

     Attestation created

 ### Adding Permissions to Access Attestation Resources
-We need to add permissions to the Service Account used by spinnaker to access the Attestor resources like Cloud KMS keys and to create the attestation.
+We need to add permissions to the Service Account used by Spinnaker to access the Attestor resources like Cloud KMS keys and to create the attestation.
+As they are in different projects we will have to add a service account from Spinnaker's project to the Attestor project.

-The first step is to get the name of the spinnaker service account.
-For that, go to the Spinnaker kubernetes cluster and click on Permissions.
+The first step is to get the name of the Spinnaker service account.
+For that, go to the Spinnaker GKE cluster in Cloud Console and click on **Permissions**.

 The service account name will be shown in the following form:

     <account name>@<project id>.iam.gserviceaccount.com

 Take note of the service account name.
-We will now add permissions to the service account in the binary authorization Attestor project, where we hold the Binary Authorization Attestor and also the Cloud KMS keys for signing the attestations.
+We will now add permissions to the service account in the `Attestor` project, where we hold the Binary Authorization Attestor and also the Cloud KMS keys for signing the attestations.

-* In Cloud Console, go to the Attestor Project.
+* In Cloud Console, go to the **Attestor Project**.
-* In the navigation menu click on IAM & Admin > IAM.
+* In the navigation menu click on **IAM & Admin** > **IAM**.
-* Click the Add button to add an IAM permission.
+* Click the **Add** button to add an IAM permission.
 * Enter the email of the Spinnaker Service account and add the following roles:
-    * Binary Authorization Attestor Editor
+    * **Binary Authorization Attestor Editor**
-    * Binary Authorization Attestor Viewer
+    * **Binary Authorization Attestor Viewer**
-    * Binary Authorization Service Agent
+    * **Binary Authorization Service Agent**
-    * Cloud KMS CryptoKey Signer/Verifier
+    * **Cloud KMS CryptoKey Signer/Verifier**
-    * Container Analysis Notes Editor
+    * **Container Analysis Notes Editor**
-    * Container Analysis Occurrences Editor
+    * **Container Analysis Occurrences Editor**
-    * Container Analysis Occurrences Viewer
+    * **Container Analysis Occurrences Viewer**

-This will allow the job deployed to the Spinnaker Kubernetes Cluster to access the required resources and create the attestations.
+This will allow the job deployed to the Spinnaker Kubernetes Cluster to access the required resources and create the attestations in the Attestor project.

-#Deploying the Application
+# Deploying the Application
 Now that we have the attestation created, the last step is to deploy the application.
 Deploying the application will also be applying a Kubernetes manifest.

 For that:

-1. Add a new stage of type Deploy (Manifest) and name it Deploy Application.
+1. Add a new stage of type **Deploy (Manifest)** and name it **Deploy Application**.

 ![Add stage for App Deployment](./images/14-deploy-app-stage.png)

-2. Select the account you want to deploy to, which will be the account that we connected to Spinnaker representing our deployment cluster.
+2. **Select the account** you want to deploy to, which will be the account that we connected to Spinnaker representing our deployment cluster.

 ![Stage Config](./images/15-manifest-config.png)

-3. Enter the following as the deployment configuration Manifest text to deploy the application:
+3. Enter the following as the deployment configuration **Manifest text** to deploy the application:

         apiVersion: apps/v1
         kind: Deployment